-The World Wide Web is all abuzz with Google Earth images of Antarctica that appear to show pyramids in the icy landscape.
+In 2016 the World Wide Web was all abuzz with Google Earth images of Antarctica that appear to show pyramids in the icy landscape.
 The images show what appears to be three pyramids with four sides similar to the famous Giza pyramids in Egypt.
 Could these be authentic man-made pyramids created by an ancient civilization?

 There are numerous theories about the origin of these pyramids.
 Some of the more controversial suggestions are that the pyramids were remnants of an earlier Atlantean civilization in Antarctica, or that they were built by extraterrestrials.